ASAB-001/ai_media_scheduler/README.md

 ---

-🎯 Features
+Features

-🎵 Plays one media file daily (audio/video/pdf)
+Plays one media file daily (audio/video/pdf)

-📄 AI-powered summaries for PDF documents
+AI-powered summaries for PDF documents

-🔄 Rotates through media files, one per day
+Rotates through media files, one per day

+(Here's How It Works (Demo Mode):

+Every 1 minute, it simulates a “new day”

+It automatically picks the next file in the list

+So in a 3-minute demo, it can play 2–3 files!

+In real life, this runs daily at your chosen time.
+But here, I’ve set it to run every minute for demonstration.
+)

-⏰ Daily scheduler with reminders (simulated in Colab)
+Daily scheduler with reminders (simulated in Colab.
+I used colab because my system is to slow to run the program on local drive)

-📊 Dashboard with usage visualizations
+Dashboard with usage visualizations

-🔥 Daily streak tracking
+Daily streak tracking

-🤖 Media-type recommendation based on usage
+Media-type recommendation based on usage

-🏷️ AI-generated tags from summarized content
+AI-generated tags from summarized content

-💾 CSV export of activity log
+CSV export of activity log

 ---

-💻 How to Use (Google Colab)
+How to Use (Google Colab)

 1. Mount your Google Drive